'45,000 women prosecuted under Public Order Act Sudan': activists

-Dr Ihsan Figeiri is the coordinator of the No to Oppression of Women Initiative, which was banned from holding an event at the El Ahfad University for Women in Omdurman last Sunday.
-She claimed that more than 15,000 women have been sentenced to flogging from January to December 2016 last year, and that women rights activists were subjected to unfair arrests and excessive physical and verbal violence.
+Dr Ihsan Fegeiri is the coordinator of the No to Oppression of Women Initiative, which was banned from holding an event at the El Ahfad University for Women in Omdurman last Sunday.
+She claims that more than 15,000 women have been sentenced to flogging last year, and that women rights activists were subjected to unfair arrests and excessive physical and verbal violence.

 She addressed visitors of the event that the “cultural resistance” would be repeated.
-The festival included musical and poetry performances by singer Abu Araki El Bakhit, writers such as Sabah El Sanhoury and Sarra El Jack, a film show and a football match between El Tahadi and El Ahfad women teams.
+The festival included musical and poetry performances by singer Abu Araki El Bakheet, writers such as Sabah El Sanhoury and Sarra El Jak, a film show and a football match between El Tahadi and El Ahfad women teams.

 The Public Order laws (including Article 152) are naturally discriminatory against women, since a woman's dress or conduct is the most likely to offend male security forces.
 In the past, women detained on charges of wearing indecent dress have been sentenced to fines and lashes.

-In June 2016, fifteen young women were detained on charges of indecent dress during patrols of the Public Order Police.
+In June last year, 15 young women were detained on charges of indecent dress during patrols of the Public Order Police.
 Five members of the Sudanese Athletics Team were convicted under these charges in the year before.
 In June 2015, twelve Christian women were held by the public order police when leaving the Baptist church in Khartoum North after a religious ceremony.
 They wore trousers and skirts.